mattrude/pgpkeyserver/doc/public-key-association.md

 A keyserver is not the only way to publish your public pgp key.

 One method of publishing public pgp keys, other then on a keyserver, is to use a <abbr title="Dynamic Name Server">DNS</abbr> record with a <abbr title="Public Key Association">PKA</abbr> (Public Key Association) entry.
-PKA is a simple way of storing the look up infromation for your public key in a DNS `TXT` record.
-PKA allows a user to send encrypted data to a email address by query the DNS server, caching the key&#039;s fingerprint, downloading the public key from the provided URL and validaing the key using the cached fingerprint.
+PKA is a simple way of storing the look up information for your public key in a DNS `TXT` record.
+PKA allows a user to send encrypted data to a email address by query the DNS server, caching the key&#039;s fingerprint, downloading the public key from the provided URL and validating the key using the cached fingerprint.

 ## Creating the DNS Record